josephe44/josephe44/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other frontend developer
-- 🥅 2022 Goals: Is to build more project and get a job
+- 🥅 2022 Goals: Is to build more projects, learn more tools and programming languages
 - ⚡ Fun fact: I love watching movies and play lot of games

 ### Connect with me: